...

 • Never accept a gift.
 Even if they name it a gift and you don’t have to pay for it, if you don’t buy anything else from them, suddenly it’s not a gift anymore.

 • When there are few other tourists at the market, you can be incredibly harassed.
-Therefore, try to visit the Maasai market precisely when it is busy, usually between 11:00 and 15:00.
+Therefore, try to visit the Maasai market when it is busy, usually between 11:00 and 15:00.

 5. Walking through the Hon.
 John Michuki memorial park

 A great place to take a stroll among the greenery.
 You don’t have to pay an entrance fee, you just write your name down when you enter and cross it off when you leave the park.
-A nice place to unwind in the middle of the hustle and bustle of Nairobi.
+A nice place to relax in the middle of the hustle and bustle of Nairobi.

 Park in Nairobi